 7.1.
-Where a teacher has commenced a period of sick leave prior to 1 September 2014 and sick leave continues on and after that date, he/she will continue to avail of the pre SI 124 of 2014 sick leave arrangements for that absence i.e. a maximum of 365 day of paid sick leave in a rolling 4 year period.
+Where a special needs assistant has commenced a period of sick leave prior to 1 September 2014 and sick leave continues on and after that date, he/she will continue to avail of the pre SI 124 of 2014 sick leave arrangements for that absence i.e. a maximum of paid sick leave for up to 91 days in any period of 12 months service.
 Following a resumption of duties, any subsequent sick leave absence will be dealt with under the terms of the sick leave scheme as outlined in this circular.